 During the period studied between winter and early spring, the average effluent concentration of ammoniacal nitrogen was 4.3 mg/L. According to the Italian Ministerial Decree (DM) No. 185/2003, which regulates the reuse of wastewater, the limit value for ammoniacal nitrogen at the outlet of water recovery treatment plants is set at 2 mg NH₄/L. Therefore, the value is above the permitted limit in the legislation.
 In terms of removal efficiency, the ammoniacal nitrogen parameter reached a value of 89.9%.

-The literature review conducted by Vaz et al. (2023) found removal efficiencies for ammonia and phosphate parameters of: 88,9-98% for N-NH₃ and 99.7-100% for P-PO₄.
+The literature review conducted by Vaz et al. (2023) found removal efficiencies for ammonia and phosphate parameters of: 88.9-98% for N-NH₃ and 99.7-100% for P-PO₄.

 Mohsenpour et al. (2021) provides a literature review on the removal efficiency values in high-rate algal ponds (suspended), as follows: Study 1: 79% for N-NH₃ and 22% for P-PO₄ with the following control parameters: temperature 13 °C and pH 9,7; Study 2: 99% for N-NH₃ and 94% for P-PO4, with control parameters: temperature: 25 °C and pH 6,5 – 7,2.

 Low nutrient removal efficiency were found by Mohsenpour et al. (2021) when temperature was 13°C and the pH was 9.7.
-This scenario is close to the values observed in our study, in which the average ambient temperature was 13.17°C and the pH was not controlled, varying between 7.72 and 9.59 (average inlet and outlet values).
+This scenario is close to the values observed in our study, in which the average ambient temperature was 13.17°C and the pH was uncontrolled, varying between 7.72 and 9.59 (average inlet and outlet values).

-The ideal range for the microalgae-based treatment is, according.
-Dinh et al. (2022) between 15 and 25°C. The ideal temperature for the process to be efficient is 22°C (Mérida and Padrón (2023)), and it is known that the cultivation temperature had a direct influence on the uptake of nutrients by the microalgae.
+The ideal range for the microalgae-based treatment, according Dinh et al. (2022) is between 15 and 25°C. The ideal temperature for the process to be efficient is 22°C (Mérida and Padrón, 2023), and it is known that the cultivation temperature had a direct influence on the uptake of nutrients by the microalgae.
 The pH control parameter may also have contributed to the low P-PO4 removal efficiency.
-The ideal pH range for green algae would be between 7 and 8, González-Camejo (2019), which is outside the range of our study, as a value of 9.59 was achieved.
-The growth rate of the microalgae did not vary significantly with pH ranging 6.5 and 8.5, a decrease is observed at higher pH values (Santos, 2017).
+The ideal pH range for green algae would be between 7 and 8 (González-Camejo, 2019), which exceeded the range of our study, as a value of 9.59 was achieved.
+The growth rate of the microalgae did not significantly vary with pH ranging 6.5 and 8.5, a decrease is observed at higher pH values (Santos, 2017).

-Light is a paramountparameter in microalgae system.
-Light is necessary to synthesize molecules considered essential, including adhesonin triphosphate.
-Katam et al. (2022).
-In our pilot the incidence of light in the reactor was irregular, especially in the winter and spring months, when the reactor was in the shade for a longer period.
-González-Camejo (2019) mentions that irregular light incidence, i.e. a decrease in the ideal value, contributes to the limited growth of microalgae.
+Light is a fundamental parameter in the microalgae system and is needed to synthesize molecules considered essential, including adhesonin triphosphate (Katam et al., 2022).
+In our pilot study, the incidence of light in the reactor was irregular, especially in the winter and spring months, when the reactor was in the shade for a longer period.
+González-Camejo (2019) mentions that the irregular incidence of light contributes to the limited growth of microalgae.

 Phase 2: pre-settled wastewater feeding and sodium bicarbonate addition